Overview of Kentucky Retirement Tax Friendliness

 There are two other taxes in Kentucky that may affect seniors and retirees.
 The first is the capital gains tax.
 Capital gains in Kentucky are taxed as normal income.
 That means, in combination with work income and any retirement income in excess of the deduction described above, they are considered part of your total taxable income.

-Indirect relatives, such as aunts, uncles, nieces, nephews, great-grandchildren, daughters- and sons-in-law receive an exemption of $1,000.
-Otherwise they will pay rates beginning at 4% and climbing to 16% for all inheritance above $200,000.
-Non-relatives receive an exemption of $500 and then pay rates beginning at 6% and reaching 16% for inheritance exceeding $60,000 in value.
+Indirect relatives, such as aunts, uncles, nieces, nephews, great-grandchildren and daughters- and sons-in-law, receive an exemption of $1,000.
+Otherwise, they will pay rates beginning at 4% and climbing to 16%.
+Non-relatives and cousins receive an exemption of $500 and then pay rates beginning at 6% and reaching 16%.